MarufZak/study-logs/linux-command-line/README.md

 When connecting to remote host, if the host is new and client hasn't seen it yet, client makes a warning like `Authenticity of host cannot be established, continue?`, which can be continued.

 SSH client might refuse to connect with message that remote identification has changed and MITM attack might be conducting.
 This happens because of 3 reasons: MITM attack (unlikely, because ssh errors), host has changed OS, or it reinstalled SSH server.
-Error also points to offending key in `/home/username/.ssh/known_hosts` with a line number.
+Error also points to offending key in `~/.ssh/known_hosts` with a line number.
 By deleting it and trying to connect to remote host again, the error is fixed.

+By default passwordless auth is enabled in SSH.
+Only key-based auth is enabled.
+To generate ssh key `ssh-keygen` command is used, which generates public key and private key.
+Public key should be placed inside `~/.ssh/authorized_keys` file, and login can be performed with `ssh -i ~/.ssh/key bob@localhost`.

+When SSH connection is established, encrypted tunnel between client and server is established.
+Commands to be executed on remote host are sent via this tunnel, and results are sent back.
+But it can send most network traffic, including outputs of some GUI programs.
+So this means GUI of some program can be viewed locally with SSH.
+To do this `-X` option (or `-Y` option in some systems) should be used, like `ssh -X bob@localhost`, and simply executing command like `xload`.